 According to Mike Bartel, senior research director at Tobii Pro Insight, “The first three feet of the aisle are recommended for placement of attention-grabbing products.
 Most shoppers use the products in this space as a signpost for the aisle, instead of looking up to read the hanging category signage.”

 SmatGaze uses Deep Neural Networks based architecture to analyze raw gaze videos.
-With some training, the algorithm understands what the key areas of interests (AOIs) look like and once that is done, it does the coding automatically.
+The algorithm understands what the key areas of interests (AOIs) look like and once that is done, it does the coding automatically.

 Liked the blog?
-Read our other blog to know more about how our products help map brand presence and visibility in the retail market.
+Read this blog to know more about how our products help map brand presence and visibility in the retail market.

 Want to see how your own brand is performing on the shelves?
 Click here to schedule a free demo.